egrep6021ad/ReactNativeFundamentals/README.md

 6. In VS code press "command + j" to open a new terminal

-7. In the terminal type the command "npx react-native run-android" (This will run the Metro server / send bundle to Android emulator)
+7. In the terminal type the command "npx react-native run-android" (This will run the Metro Server / send bundle to Android emulator)

 Iphone: